Overv/VulkanTutorial/05_Uniform_buffers/01_Descriptor_pool_and_sets.md

 ## Multiple descriptor sets

-As some of the structures and function calls hinted at, it is actually possible to bind multiple descriptor sets.
+As some of the structures and function calls hinted at, it is actually possible to bind multiple descriptor sets simultaneously.
 You need to specify a descriptor layout for each descriptor set when creating the pipeline layout.
 Shaders can then reference specific descriptor sets like this: